carpentries-lab/metagenomics-shell/_episodes/01-introduction.md

 ~~~
 {: .output}

-This directory contains four files with `.fastq.gz` extensions.
+This directory contains a file `TruSeq3-PE.fa`, that we will use in a later lesson and four files with `.fastq.gz` extensions.
 FASTQ is a format
 for storing information about sequencing reads and their quality.
 GZ is an archive file compressed.
 We will be learning more about FASTQ files in a later lesson.
 These data comes in a compressed format,
 which is why there is a `.gz` at the end of the files.